NeuroLink Bridge

 5. Know your rights.
 IEP accommodations aren't suggestions—they're legally required supports.
 If an educator isn't implementing them or is communicating in ways that undermine the plan, you can request additional training, request a different staff member, or escalate to administration.

-When these challenges are documented in an IEP, it means the team has acknowledged that your child needs support in this area—not judgment, not frustration directed at families, but actual support and understanding.
+For autistic children, progress often follows its own timeline, and that's developmentally appropriate.
+When challenges are documented in an IEP, it means the team has acknowledged that your child needs support in this area—not judgment, not frustration directed at families, but actual support and understanding.

 You're Not Alone